 R. Recipes and Cookbooks.
 Include storage and shelving for your cookbooks.
 Computerize your recipe files or keep an iPad on hand in the kitchen to research a recipe.

 S. Sinks.
 Sinks are the most important fixture in a kitchen.
 Choose them wisely.
 A popular trend is adding a second sink in a kitchen to serve as a bar sink or prep sink.
-Consider depth, faucet styles, utility and ease of cleaning.
-Don’t forget to select a waste disposal that is compatible with your sewer or septic system.
-If you have children, choose a waste disposal with safety features.
+Consider depth, faucet styles, utility, and ease of cleaning.
+Don’t forget to select waste disposal that is compatible with your sewer or septic system.
+If you have children, choose waste disposal with safety features.

 T. Tile.
 Floor and backsplash tile can add decorative detail and a focal point to a kitchen.
 If you are using tile on the floor, consider non-skid products.
-When you’re choosing tile, don’t forget to select the grout color as well.
+When you’re choosing a tile, don’t forget to select the grout color as well.

 U. Under Counter Appliances and Storage.
 If you need additional refrigerator space consider installing a beverage refrigerator under a counter.
 Microwave ovens and drawer dishwashers can also be installed under counters and on islands.
-A mixer can be stored in a base cabinet with a pop-up shelf to free counter space.
+A mixer can be stored in a base cabinet with a pop-up shelf to free up counter space.

 V. Ventilation.
 Ventilation hoods come in a range of sizes and styles but should be compatible with your stove or cooktop and fuel source.
 Some cooktops use downdraft ventilation.
-Your hood choice should be factored into your kitchen design since it will impact placement of cabinets and may influence the installation of mechanicals (electrical wiring and venting to the outside).
+Your hood choice should be factored into your kitchen design since it will impact the placement of cabinets and may influence the installation of mechanicals (electrical wiring and venting to the outside).

 W. Wet Bars and Wine Storage.
 A space dedicated to beverage storage and glassware is always a plus in a kitchen.

 Y. Your Personal Touches.
-Choose colors, fabrics, wall decorations, kitchen collectibles and other items that reflect your likes, interests and lifestyle.
+Choose colors, fabrics, wall decorations, kitchen collectibles, and other items that reflect your likes, interests, and lifestyle.

 Z. Zones.
 When you put together the plan for your kitchen think about the way you want to use your space and plan around “zones” for food prep, clean up, dining, storage, baking, beverages, paperwork, etc. The National Kitchen and Bath Association offers an online Kitchen and Bath Workbook to help you plan your project.